sylvanl/aramisapi/README.md

 * [Run](#Run)

 ## General
-Default route : 3000
+Default port : 3000

 ## Routes

 ### Estimations
-The `estimations` route allows you to retrieve car estimations from Aramaisauto.
+The `estimations` route found on `/estimations` allows you to retrieve car estimations from Aramaisauto.
 It allows to choose the `columns` and/or the `id` to `GET`.

 The query parameters are as follows: